My roles: Creative direction, level design, puzzle design, writing, gameplay scripting, asset and feature implementation.

 - character controller

 Because I was so deeply involved in the project’s design and mechanics, there are a lot of elements across the game that bear my fingerprints.
 But the aspects of Aiku I am proudest of are mostly small, unique moments of player experience which I arranged – for example, the blocking/lighting of the generator explosion and subsequent power failure is one I am particularly proud of.
-I designed all of the power puzzles, and though they are intended to be rather easy and accessible, I strove to communicate their rules clearly using environmental conveyances such as placement and composition, rather than words.
+I designed all of the power puzzles, and though they are intended to be rather easy and accessible, I strove to communicate their rules clearly using environmental conveyances like placement and composition, rather than words.
 So while I spent a large amount of time scripting and grayboxing and so on, my true passion on this project was using such things as a vehicle for guiding the player’s progression of understanding, and for facilitating “magic moments” within the gameplay experience.